shivam12345kesarwaniS/Credit_Risk_Modelling_Clasification/README.md

 This project focuses on predicting loan default risk using advanced machine learning techniques.
 The goal is to assess credit risk and distinguish between high-risk and low-risk borrowers based on key features.

+## Project Overview
+- **Objective**: The goal is to predict credit risk by leveraging customer, loan, and bureau data.
+- **Datasets**:
+  - `customers.csv`: Contains customer demographics and other relevant features.
+  - `loans.csv`: Provides details about loans and their performance.
+  - `bureau_data.csv`: Contains external financial data related to customers from other financial institutions.

 ## Key Highlights
 - **High Accuracy Model**: Developed a credit risk prediction model with **93% accuracy** to identify potential loan defaulters.
 - **Imbalanced Data Handling**: Managed class imbalance using **SMOTE-Tomek** (a hybrid technique for over-sampling and under-sampling), achieving **94% recall** and an **F1-score of 0.71** for defaulters (class 1).